Cheryl Gillan: Expenses

 In 2009, Gillan was criticised for her expenses claims.
 The Daily Telegraph revealed she had claimed for dog food on her second home allowance.
 Gillan described the claim as a "mistake" and said she would be repaying it.
 Gillan also claimed £305.50 to cure "noise problems" with her boiler.
 When questioned, Gillan said the boiler had broken down, and the claim was within the rules.
 It was also revealed that Gillan had attempted to claim more money for her gas bill than it was worth; the Commons Fees Office refused to pay the full amount.

 Gillan was also the subject of criticism from the Bucks Free Press in 2010, which revealed Gillan had claimed £8,450 for food and £4,335 for cleaning.
 It was also revealed that Gillan employed her husband, then aged 82, as an "Office Manager/Researcher".
 Gillan wrote to the Bucks Free Press to complain that "insinuating language" had been used.
 Following a review of MPs expenses by Sir Thomas Legg, Gillan was also found to have claimed £1,884 more than her mortgage bill was actually worth.
 The mortgage was on a second home in Battersea, even though, at the time, she had a home in her constituency, which lies on the London Underground network.
 Gillan was ordered to repay the money.
 On 30 March 2010, it was announced that future MPs from Gillan's constituency would not be allowed to claim for a second home after the 2010 election.

 Personal life

 Gillan was married to John Coates "Jack" Leeming from 1985 until his death, aged 91, on 23 March 2019.
 Her interests included singing (she was a member of the Parliamentary Choir), gardening, golf and keeping chickens.
 Before her death, Gillan lived in Epsom, Surrey.
 She was a member of the Royal Automobile Club.

-During the COVID-19 pandemic, Gillan became one of many MPs who participated virtually and pushed for reforms to allow electronic voting for members unable to sit in the chamber, especially when she became too ill to attend due to her advancing breast cancer.
-She died from cancer on 4 April 2021, at the age of 68.
+During the COVID-19 pandemic, Gillan became one of many MPs who participated virtually and pushed for reforms to allow electronic voting for members unable to sit in the chamber, especially when she became too ill to attend due to endometrial cancer.
+She died in an Esher hospital on 4 April 2021, at the age of 68.
 Tributes were paid to her in the House of Commons on 13 April.
 In the subsequent by-election held on 17 June, her former seat was gained by Sarah Green of the Liberal Democrats.